decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 ## Motivation

-State of the art image and video diffusion models train on thousands of GPUs that distribute work then communicate results before each optimization step.
-This means that training clusters must live in centralized facilities with specialized networking hardware and enormous power delivery systems.
+State of the art image and video diffusion models train on thousands of GPUs.
+They distribute computation then synchronize gradients across them at each optimization step.
+This incurs a massive networking load, which means that training clusters must live in centralized facilities with specialized networking hardware and enormous power delivery systems.

 This is cost-prohibitive.
 Academic labs can't build specialized clusters with custom networking fabrics.
-Meanwhile, companies struggle as they hit fundamental limits on power delivery and networking bandwidth when scaling to many thousands of GPUs.
-In both cases, networking is the critical bottleneck: GPUs need constant, high-bandwidth communication throughout the system.
-A lighter network load makes it possible to use compute where it’s available, whether in different datacenters or across the internet.
+Even large companies struggle as they hit fundamental limits on power delivery and networking bandwidth when scaling to many thousands of GPUs.
+In both cases, networking is the critical bottleneck: training clusters need constant, high-bandwidth communication throughout the entire system.
+A segmented network load where independent clusters communicate internally but not among each other makes it possible to use compute where it’s available, whether in different datacenters or across the internet.

 <b>Decentralized Diffusion Models</b> (DDMs) tackle this problem.
 Our method trains a set of expert diffusion models over partitions of the dataset, each in networking isolation from one another.
 At inference time, they ensemble through a lightweight learned router.
 We show that this ensemble collectively optimizes the same objective as a single diffusion model trained over the whole dataset.
 It even outperforms monolithic diffusion models FLOP-for-FLOP, leveraging sparse computation at train and test time.
-Crucially, DDMs scale gracefully to billions of parameters and produce great results with smaller pretraining budgets.
+Crucially, DDMs scale gracefully to billions of parameters and produce great results with reduced pretraining budgets.
 <br> <br>

 <div class="fake-img l-page" style="margin-bottom: 0;">
   <img src="{{ '/assets/img/decentralized_diffusion/teaser_images.jpg' | relative_url }}" alt="DDM Overview" style="width: 100%; height: auto;">
 </div>
 <div class="caption" style="margin-top: 5px;">
-    Some samples from our Decentralized Diffusion Model, trained with just eight independent GPU nodes in less than a week.
+    Some samples from our largest Decentralized Diffusion Model, pretrained with just eight independent GPU nodes in less than a week.
 </div>

 In this post, we present a simple, geometrically intuitive view on diffusion and flow models from which Decentralized Diffusion Models arrive naturally.
 We also highlight their strong results and implications for training hardware.
 DDMs make possible <b>simpler training systems</b> that produce <b>better models</b>.